Form a Corporation in Nevada

 You will need to find a name that is obviously available for your new corporation when you submit your filings to the state.
 Secretary of State records will be used to ensure this.
 Any filing that submits an already-taken name will be rejected.
 Remember that your chosen name cannot resemble other company names so closely that it creates confusion or deception either.
 Additionally, you cannot mislead the public with your chosen name.
 Other statutory requirements are in place as well.

 Spend some effort when it comes to choosing your name.
 It’s best for your branding, and it’s necessary to comply with the law.
-For a full appreciation of what’s involved, how to reserve a name with the state, and how to run some searches yourself, see our article, Is My Business Name Available?
+You can run your own name searches with the State of Nevada, or SunDoc can perform a name availability check or reserve your name for you.

 You can apply for your EIN by submitting Form SS4 to the IRS, at no charge.
 SunDoc can apply for this on your behalf also.
 See our EIN page.